Who Pays For Appraisal And Inspection In Connecticut BANNER Connecticut

 • Market Value: In areas with higher property values, inspection costs can be higher.

 When making a budget for buying or selling a home, it’s important to know about these costs.
-In order to make a fair deal, buyers and sellers can talk about inspection fees in the real estate contract.
+In order to make a fair sale, buyers and sellers can talk about inspection fees in the real estate contract.

 What’s Included in a Typical Home Inspection: A Detailed List